Registration is CLOSED.

 All shapes, sizes and skill levels are welcome!
-Participants will have a choice of being a member of one of four coached teams: Purple (walking), Green (run/walk at greater than 13 minutes per mile 5K pace), Red (greater than 13 minutes per mile 5K pace), Yellow (11-13 minutes per mile 5K pace) or Blue (faster than 11 minutes per mile 5K pace).
+Participants will have a choice of being a member of one of five coached teams: Purple (walking), Green (run/walk at greater than 13 minutes per mile 5K pace), Red (greater than 13 minutes per mile 5K pace), Yellow (11-13 minutes per mile 5K pace) or Blue (faster than 11 minutes per mile 5K pace).
 The Red group may be split if numbers and pace differences so require.
 The training sessions build up gradually to prepare walkers and runners for an early spring race while maximizing fun, meeting new friends, and preventing injury.
 Those with a consistent pace of 12 minutes per mile or faster will be able to comfortably complete a 10K at the end of the program if this is a goal of yours.
 Everyone will be able to complete a 5K by the end of the program.
 Remember, everyone starts somewhere.

 Prerequisites: MCRRC membership is required for everyone except Potomac Community Resources members & City of Rockville residents.
 All participants must be at least 18 years of age.
 Membership is not included in the price of the program.
 If you are not a current MCRRC member & would like to join, please click here prior to the first workout!

 Cost/Premium Info: The cost of the program is $45.00 for MCRRC Members or $55 for City of Rockville residents who are not MCRRC members.
 Included in the fee is a training program premium.

-Yahoo Group Communications: We will use the Winter5K Program Yahoo group to facilitate communications.
+Group Communications: We will use the Winter5K Program Google Group to facilitate communications.
 Everyone will be required to join this group to participate in the program.
-A link to the program’s Yahoo group will also be provided in the confirmation message that you will receive after joining the program.
-When joining any of the Yahoo groups, please include your first and last name in the “comment from user” field so that your membership to the group can be verified.
+A link to the program’s group will also be provided in the confirmation message that you will receive after joining the program.
+When joining any of these groups, please include your first and last name in the “comment from user” field so that your membership to the group can be verified.
 Participants are also required to join MCRRC-Info, the club’s listserv for delivering important club information including race announcements or changes, track closures due to weather or other issues.

-Target Race: MCRRC’s 2017 Piece of Cake 5K on Sunday, March 25, 2018.
-Experienced participants are also encouraged to try the Kemp Mill C(hill) 5K (a new low-key club race) on Sunday, February 18th.
+Target Race: MCRRC’s Piece of Cake 5K on Sunday, March 24, 2019.
+Experienced participants are also encouraged to try the Kemp Mill C(hill) 5K on Sunday, February 17th.

 Head Coaches/C0-Directors: Keith Ord and Travisha Gunter